The bones did not volunteer. Neither did you.

 The ruach.
 In Hebrew, the same word for spirit, breath, and wind.
 It's the word God used when He breathed into Adam and made him alive (Genesis 2:7), and when Jesus rose and gave His disciples the Holy Spirit (John 20:22).

 At what point in this story did anyone ask the bones for their opinion?
-When did they exercise their own will?
 When did they make a choice?
 The answer is inescapable: never.
 They were acted upon from first to last.

 Scripture teaches in John 6:44 that no one can come to Jesus unless the Father draws him — an irresistible drawing, an effectual call.
 This is what John Calvin meant by irresistible grace: not force that overrides the will, but transformation so deep it captures the will from death and makes it alive to what is true.
 The bones don't resist.
 They couldn't resist.